jmcoleman/liri-node-app/README.md

 ### Installing

 To get a development environment up and running, clone the repository locally.
 You will need node installed and npm.
-You will need to create a .env file in the root and populate it with your API keys.
+You will need to create an .env file in the root and populate it with your API keys.

 Structure is as follows:
 ```